hakikicode/SMART-FORTNITE-Task/TaskDescription.md

-# SMART Task
+# SMART Fortnite Game Task

 ### Overview
-SMART Task is an innovative GameFi mechanism on the Koii Network designed to validate and reward user engagement based on gameplay data.
-By running this task, participants actively contribute to the network while earning rewards in SMART tokens.
-This task encourages fair participation and authentic engagement within the GameFi ecosystem.
+The SMART Fortnite Game Task is a GameFi-focused mechanism on the Koii Network, enabling participants to validate Fortnite leaderboard data and earn rewards in **SMART tokens**.
+By running this task, users contribute to a transparent and fair gaming ecosystem while enjoying decentralized rewards.

 ### Objectives
-- **Data Validation:** Validate user gameplay data, including scores, game activity, and achievements.
+- **Leaderboard Validation:** Verify Fortnite leaderboard data, including player scores and match activity.
-- **Reward Distribution:** Allocate SMART tokens based on verified gameplay actions.
+- **Reward Distribution:** Earn SMART tokens for accurate validations of gameplay data.
-- **Community Growth:** Promote ecosystem engagement, increasing awareness and involvement in the GameFi sector.
+- **Ecosystem Growth:** Enhance engagement in the decentralized GameFi ecosystem.

 ### Task Details
-- **Task ID:** `check on koii node`
+- **Task ID:** Available on Koii Node
 - **Platform:** Koii Network Node
-- **Network Requirements:** CPU: 4-core | RAM: 5 GB | Storage: 5 GB
+- **Requirements:** CPU: 4-core | RAM: 5 GB | Storage: 5 GB
-- **Reward Structure:** Based on TG_USERNAME and PlayerScore for successful validation submissions.
+- **Reward Structure:** Based on validated Fortnite player scores.
 - **Submission Frequency:** Every 1500 slots (~10 minutes)

-### Steps for Running SMART Task
+### Steps for Running SMART Fortnite Game Task
-1. **Node Setup:** Download the Koii Node and set up your account (ensure enough resources).
+1. **Node Setup:** Set up your Koii Node with sufficient resources.
-2. **Add SMART Task:** Add SMART Task on your Koii node by searching its Task ID or manually adding it with the SMART Task ID.
+2. **Add SMART Task:** Add the SMART Fortnite Game Task using its Task ID on the Koii Node interface.
-3. **Submit Gameplay Data:** SMART Task automatically collects data from participants.
+3. **Submit Data:** Fetch and validate Fortnite leaderboard data automatically via the task.
-4. **Validation & Rewards:** Data is validated, and successful entries receive SMART tokens.
+4. **Earn Rewards:** Validations are rewarded with SMART tokens upon passing audit checks.

 ### Rewards
-Participants who validate gameplay data and pass audit checks are rewarded with SMART tokens. **PlayerScore** and **TG_USERNAME** are crucial for reward calculations, ensuring each participant’s task is based on genuine engagement.
+Participants validating Fortnite data are rewarded in SMART tokens.
+Player scores are the key metric for determining token distribution, ensuring fairness and genuine engagement.

 ### Requirements
-- **Telegram Username**: Required for identity verification and reward distribution.
+- **Minimum Stake:** 1.9 SMART token for task participation.
-- **Minimum Stake**: 0.1 Koii token for task participation.
+- **Koii Node:** Required to run and validate the task.

 ### FAQs
-**How do I start running the SMART Task?**
+**How do I start running the SMART Fortnite Game Task?**
-Simply add the SMART Task to your Koii Node, verify gameplay data, and ensure active participation.
+Add the task to your Koii Node, verify Fortnite leaderboard data, and ensure active participation.

 **What is PlayerScore?**
-It’s a metric reflecting user engagement and gameplay achievements within the ecosystem.
+It’s the validated score of a Fortnite player, used as the primary metric for reward calculation.

-For additional details, visit the [SMART Task repository](https://github.com/hakikicode/SMART-Task) or contact support via social media.
+For more information, visit the [SMART Task repository](https://github.com/hakikicode/SMART-FORTNITE-Game-Task) or contact us via social media.